kaifsiddiquei/GITBOOK/core-features/ai-powered-features/ai-assistant-bot.md

 ---

 *Ready to explore AI-Driven Analytics?
-Continue to the next section to learn about DEXGO's powerful analytics capabilities.*
+Continue to the next section to learn about DecNect's powerful analytics capabilities.*